redblobgames/circular-obstacle-pathfinding/README.md

 anticlockwise&mdash;determines which bitangents can serve as the termination of the hugging edge.

+Possible diagram: Show a circle with some tangents leading off of it.
+Highlight one hugging edge and show how it starts and ends at the right kind of endpoint.
+Show bad example too?

 Every endpoint of every bitangent is one of two kinds: the kind that can start clockwise hugging edges and terminate anticlockwise hugging edges, or the kind that can start anticlockwise hugging edges and